jakemco/jakemco.github.io/_includes/resume/education.md

 #### B.S.
 Computer Science - *University of California, San Diego*

-**Class of 2015** - *Data Structures, Algorithms, Programming Languages, Operating Systems, Compilers, Security*
+**Class of 2015** - *Data Structures, Algorithms, Programming Languages, Operating Systems, Compilers*

-I currently have senior standing in my third year as a Computer Science major in Warren College.
-I have received the Jacobs Engineering Scholarship, which is a full ride scholarship (tuition, housing, food, books, etc.) held by only 11 students in my class.
+I am currently in my fourth year as a Computer Science major in Warren College.
+I have received the Jacobs Engineering Scholarship, which is a full scholarship (tuition, housing, food, books, etc.) awarded to only eleven students in my class.

+#### M.S.
+Computer Science - *University of California, San Diego*

+**Class of 2016** - *Security*

+I have been accepted into the five year BS/MS program, and will graduate in 2016 with both degrees.